 - Part B drugs and other covered services

-The 90-day window is the critical accountability frame — participants are accountable for the patient's entire Medicare experience, not just the index hospitalization.
+The 90-day window was the critical accountability frame.
+Participants were accountable for the patient's entire Medicare experience, not just the index hospitalization.

-BPCI Advanced covers 37 inpatient and 4 outpatient clinical episode categories:
+BPCI Advanced covered dozens of inpatient and outpatient clinical episode categories, including the following major bundles:

 Major inpatient categories